Charliemowood/atom-guide/README.md

 ### Terminal

 For working with your text editor and especially opening new files, you need to use Terminal.
 You might also hear this described as a command line interface or a shell.
-Terminal is used to create lots of different types of files in a given project for instance: .html, .js(JavaScript), .rb(Ruby) files ect.
 Terminal is used to give direct commands to your system.
+Terminal is useful to you because it can create lots of different types of files for a given project quickly.

 You will need to locate Terminal on your system.